UNDERSTANDING CREATIVITY

 This workshop is meant for anyone interested in, or already involved in drama ministry.
 Through teaching plus exercises/games, the workshop provides a basic course in acting and in staging a dramatic presentation for the beginner or even someone with some experience.
 Many of the acting principles learnt are however useful for all forms of public communication.

-This class is suitable for anyone 13 years of age and above.
-Limited to 25 persons per class.
+Suitable for anyone 13 years of age and above.
+Minimum of 10, maximum of 24 persons per class.
+(Preferable class size 16-20 persons.)
 Students will need to be prepared to actively participate, and should wear loose clothing and flat shoes.

 INTRODUCTION TO THEATRE PRODUCTION